Definite fillings of lens spaces: Introduction

 \subsection{Acknowledgements}

 We are grateful to John Etnyre for useful conversations and his interest.
+We thank also several anonymous referees for their many insightful comments and suggestions.
 PA is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie action, Grant No.\ 101030083 LDTSing.
 DM is partly supported by NSERC and FRQNT grants.
 JP is partially supported by Samsung Science and Technology Foundation (SSTF-BA2102-02) and the POSCO TJ Park Science Fellowship.